BBC News presentation: 1997 "Flags and Drums"

-1999 Cream look
+1999 Cream and Red look

-By 1999 a problem had become apparent with BBC News, something noticed by Lambie-Nairn.
+By 1999, a problem had become apparent with BBC News, something noticed by Lambie-Nairn.
 Despite an attempt in 1993 to unite all the news bulletins under a single brand, the news brand overall had fragmented with different looks for BBC News bulletins, Breakfast News, regional news, BBC News 24 and BBC World.
 As a result, Lambie-Nairn introduced a new brand that would encompass all of the BBC News output, with the exception of Breakfast News which would relaunch in 2000 as BBC Breakfast with the new style.
-Regional news would get a slight variation of the look but with several elements retained.
+Regional news would get a large variation of the look but with several elements retained.

 This style involved a new cream and red colour scheme and a numeral to represent the time of day of the bulletin.
 In the case of News 24, a large '24' was used instead.
 The ident designed featured a cream background with red pulsating rings and scenes; throughout the idents, place names would appear as anagrams and systematically flick through letters to form the place name, while a map of the UK could be seen at the beginning of the sequence and various styles of clock faces could be seen in the red ellipse with the hands passing a '24' mark on the clock face.
 The sequence ended with a large white '24' seen from the front left against a red ellipse on a cream background with the one-line BBC News logo overlaid the numeral in the centre of the screen.
 The music for the ident and for the whole of BBC News was composed by David Lowe and incorporated elements such as the BBC Pips, used on BBC Radio to mark the hour.
-This score was vastly different from the orchestral scores used by other news producers ITN and Sky News.
-The music was considered bold and different.

 The graphics used by the channel were changed; the DOG remained the same, the background colour of the clock was changed to purple, and the box no longer extended off to the left of the screen.
 When a live broadcast occurred, a graphic was added on top of the clock, however the colour was changed to red.
 Equally, the channel astons were changed so the main body text, stating details about the story, shared the same translucent purple colour as the clock while the headline strip was a solid cream colour with bold red text.
 This strip changed colour in the event of a breaking news story, when it became red with white text, or when the channel reported the death of a notable public figure, such as Princess Margaret, when the heading became black with white text.